Panther Residency, STAGES

 Courtesy: the artist

-STAGES with Jakob Kolb aka On Bells
+STAGES with Jakob Kolb alias On Bells

-STAGES Artist talk with Lisa Slawitz
+STAGES with Lisa Slawitz

 Her flexing of muscles spreads the smell of vanilla pudding